talw/quoridor-hs/README.md

 # Issues
 - Can't see errors with hdevtools when editing quoridor.hs the main file.
   Started after adding a test-suite to the cabal file
-- Have to repeat dependencies in build-depends on the test-suite because I can't add the main module in the build-depends of the test suite.
-Says it can't resolve package quoridor-hs by id